Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **You need to ensure that a change request is processed before any components can be deployed to the production environment**

-What are two ways to integrate ServiceNow into the Azure DevOps release pipeline?
+<mark>What are two ways to integrate ServiceNow</mark> into the Azure DevOps release pipeline?

 Each correct answer presents a complete solution.